What does mantle rock look like?

 The rock of the mantle is mostly peridotite.
 Peridotite is formed of crystals of olivine (green) and pyroxene (black).

 Through the process of conduction, heat flows from warmer objects to cooler objects (Figure below).
 The lower mantle is heated directly by conduction from the core.
 In conduction, heat is transferred as atoms collide.

 In the process of conduction, heat flows from warmer objects to cooler objects.

-Hot lower mantle material rises upward ( Figure below ).
+Hot lower mantle material rises upwards (Figure below).
 As it rises, it cools.
 At the top of the mantle it moves horizontally.
 Over time it becomes cool and dense enough that it sinks.
 Back at the bottom of the mantle, it travels horizontally.
 Eventually the material gets to the location where warm mantle material is rising.
-The rising and sinking of warm and cooler material is called convection .
+The rising and sinking of warm and cooler material is called convection.

 The rising and sinking of mantle material of different temperatures and densities creates a convection cell.

-- conduction : Process in which energy moves from a location of higher temperature to a location of lower temperature as heat; only the heat moves, not the material.
+conduction: The process in which energy moves from a location of higher temperature to a location of lower temperature as heat.
+The material does not move, just the heat.

 - The mantle is composed of solid peridotite.

 - Conduction from the core heats the lower mantle.